11. Snare Drum Tuning

 When considering the first point - of evenness and accuracy – like all drums, we want the drumheads to be evenly tuned so that they vibrate with a smooth vibration profile, uniform overtones at each lug position, and no beat frequencies such as those we discussed in the Lug Tuning tutorial.
 Equally, we want the two drumheads to be tuned well relative to each other, as discussed in the Resonant Head Tuning tutorial previously; we don’t want one drumhead really tight and the other really slack, we want both to be operating in a similar range of tension, so that they work together and create a strong pitch for the drum.

 The second point – tuning the pitch to personal preference – is the fun bit.
 All drums sound great at a few different frequencies, tuned low and powerful or tuned high and cutting, it really depends on your personal taste and the type of music you are playing.
-So it’s worth tuning a snare to two or three different pitches and deciding for yourself which suits your style and music.
+So it’s worth tuning a snare to two or three different pitches and deciding for yourself which suits your style and music - you may even find that different snare pitches work best on different songs.
 Here’s a quick pointer for starters: if using a standard 14” snare, you’ll most likely find it sounds great tuned low with a pitch of about 160 Hz and tuned high at a pitch of about 200 Hz, and also anywhere in between.
 Any lower than 160 Hz on a 14" snare is a bit boomy for a good snare sound, and pushing much higher than 200 Hz starts to get to the point where the drumheads are so tight they become choked and may even break.
-Of course, thinner drumheads and smaller diameter snares can go up to higher frequencies, so if you are using a 12” or 13” snare, then you’ll need to experiment to find the perfect range - you can do that following the same approach as in this tutorial video here, with a solid oak De Broize custom snare:
+Of course, thinner drumheads and smaller diameter snares can go up to higher frequencies, so if you are using a 12” or 13” snare, then you’ll need to experiment to find the perfect range - you can do that following the same approach as in this tutorial video here, which demonstrates a solid oak De Broize custom snare:

 The video shows tuning a snare from scratch, starting with completely loose lugs on both the batter and resonant drumheads.
 There is a fairly systematic approach shown in the video, as follows in this 12-step process: